ibm-cloud-docs/satellite/pricing.md

 {: shortdesc}

 Flexible consumption
 :    No charges are incurred for hosts that are attached to a location, but not assigned to a resource.
 You can have as many hosts waiting in your location without being charged for future growth.
 As soon as you unassign a host from a resource, you are no longer charged for that host.
-Keep in mind that hosts might be automatically assigned to services, depending on your setup.
+Keep in mind that hosts can be automatically assigned to services, depending on your setup.

 Application and networking capabilities at no additional charge :   You do not have separate charges for {{site.data.keyword.satelliteshort}} management capabilities for the locations, hosts, such as endpoints, configuration versions and subscriptions, or other {{site.data.keyword.satelliteshort}} resources.